 I’m glad you can’t see me now because I’m down for the count.
 My husband stepped off a plane last week with a scratch in his throat…fast forward to today when we’ve got a full sick house and not enough Puffs to go around.

-Luckily January and February are my soup months.
+Luckily it’s soup season.
 My favorite Le Creuset pot sits out on the stove for the duration while I cycle through as many soup recipes as I can muster.
 It’ll either be healthy or comforting, depending on whether one or all of us is sick, what the weather’s like, or what strikes my fancy that day.
 Today’s chunky Italian recipe is a little bit of both.

 This tomato based soup is full-on Italian, no holds barred.